Italian Passato Prossimo

-Passato prossimo is the most commonly used past tense in Italian.
-It is a compound tense consisting of two words:
+You already know what passato prossimo is and how it is used: it is the most commonly used past tense in Italian, and it is a compound tense composed of:

-- The auxiliary verb (either avere or essere conjugate in presente indicativo)
+- The auxiliary verb (either avere or essere) conjugated in the present tense

 Ieri sono andata al cinema.